-It is located on the south slope of Mount Hollywood, in Griffith Park.
-From here you have a stunning view of the Downtown Los Angeles, Los Angeles Basin, Hollywood, and the Pacific Ocean.
+It is located on the south slope of Mount Hollywood in Griffith Park.
+From here, you have a stunning view of Downtown Los Angeles, Los Angeles Basin, Hollywood, and the Pacific Ocean.

-If you are looking for some of the best views in Los Angeles, this is it.
+This is it if you are looking for some of the best views in Los Angeles.

-The best time to see the amazing views the observatory has to offer is both in the morning and at night.
+The best time to see the observatory’s amazing views is in the morning and at night.

 You will have to plan strategically because parking fills up quickly.
-If you are up to it the best way to the observatory in the morning is by hiking.
+If you are up to it, hiking is the best way to the observatory in the morning.

-The hike to the observatory is moderate and you can enjoy the open space without a lot of crowds.
+The hike to the observatory is moderate, and you can enjoy the open space without many crowds.
 It will also give you a chance to get an awesome picture of the Hollywood sign.